Constantine Seferlis: Work

 In addition to the Shrine and the cathedral, Seferlis enthusiastically undertook a number of high-profile restoration projects on both public and private buildings.
 He carved elaborate capitals used in restoring the Corinthian columns of the east front of the U.S. Capitol building.
 Under the auspices of the National Park Service, he worked on restoring or replacing a number of the almost 200 historical commemorative stones that line the granite interior of the Washington Monument.
 For the Smithsonian Institution, Seferlis worked on renovating the façade of the emblematic Smithsonian Castle; carved exterior gates and finials; and restored the statue of St. Dunstan donated to the Institution by Westminster Abbey.

 The fountain in Dupont Circle depicting the seas and the stars.
 The wind is on the north side.

 He also restored and renovated a number of famous fountains in the Washington, D.C., area, including the Dupont Circle fountain and the swan fountain in the French parterre at Hillwood Museum and Gardens (the Washington residence of Marjorie Merriweather Post).

 Seferlis mounted several major exhibitions at prestigious venues, including the National Academy of Design and National Sculpture Society in New York.
 As a result of his highly regarded figural and ornamental sculptures, he was awarded a number of sought-after prizes in recognition of his artistic contributions.
 In 1971, he was inducted into the National Sculpture Society, followed by membership in the National Academy of Design in 1974.

 Seferlis’ works, along with those of his colleagues, were highlighted for a wider audience in the documentary, “The Stone Carvers” (1984).
 This half-hour-long film won the Academy Award for Best Documentary, Short Subjects in 1985 for filmmakers Marjorie Hunt and Paul Wagner.
 After being broadcast on public television, the short also won an Emmy.

 Personal life

-Despite being continuously occupied with projects around the country and in his suburban Maryland studio, Seferlis managed to find the time and patience to guide aspiring artists and to mentor young talents.
-Many famous (and unsung) stone carvers working today at preserving and advancing the craft readily acknowledge his influence.
+Outside of his artistic practice, Seferlis mentored younger artists.

 He also reached out to the public to make them aware of the importance of stone carving and the arts in general by teaching at a number of museums, academic institutions, and continuing education programs in Washington, DC, Maryland, and Virginia.
 Among his many students was his own son Andy.